EPCCed/APT-python4hpc/lectures/03/README.md

 Why?

-- `print` is a Python native function and unlike `i` and `sum` we can not `cdef` it as a static C-type variable for compilation into C
+- `print` is a Python native function
-- Restriction: the GIL can not be released on a block of code that manipulates any pure Python objects
+- GIL can not be released on code that involves any Python objects

-Solution?

 ---